Burningstone91/smart-home-setup/README.md

 #### Remote Access Setup (NGINX Reverse Proxy)
 I use a reverse proxy for Home Assistant, mainly because I also want to expose other services to the outside world without exposing any additional ports on my router.

-First you need to forward ports 80 (HTTP) and Port 443 (HTTPS) from your router to the machine running NGINX (we're going to install NGINX as a docker container on the same host as Home Assistant).
+First you need to forward port 443 (HTTPS) (depending on the challenge you use for the SSL certificates, you may also need to temporarily forward port 80 to generate the certificates) from your router to the machine running NGINX (we're going to install NGINX as a docker container on the same host as Home Assistant).
 How you do this depends on your router.

-Next install the [SWAG](https://hub.docker.com/r/linuxserver/swag) docker container, it includes NGINX (Reverse Proxy), Let's Encrypt (for SSL) and Fail2Ban (to ban IP-addresses).
+Next install the [SWAG](https://hub.docker.com/r/linuxserver/swag) docker container, it includes NGINX (Reverse Proxy), Let's Encrypt (for SSL) and Fail2Ban.

 Create a folder called "swag", which later holds the configuration data for the container.
 Get your GID and UID by issuing the following command on the host: